Anuradis/toDoList-onHeroku/README.md

 # toDoList-onHeroku

-Todo List is hosted on heroku
+TodoList App is hosted on heroku https://pptodolist.herokuapp.com/
-https://pptodolist.herokuapp.com/

 Each user can create new (his own) todo list, by providing list name after slash